 Entry requirements are not currently available, please try again later.

-As a student at ARU you’ll have use of:
+As a student at ARU you’ll have use of facilities and equipment including:

 Throughout the course you’ll benefit from extra-curricular events such as: